-We believe companies that have recently completed an initial public offering ("IPO") or spin-off should be allowed adequate time to fully comply with marketplace listing requirements and meet basic corporate governance standards.
-Generally speaking, Glass Lewis refrains from making recommendations on the basis of governance standards (e.g., board independence, committee membership and structure, meeting attendance, etc.) during the one-year period following an IPO.
+We believe companies that have recently completed an initial public offering (IPO), spin-off, or direct listing should be allowed adequate time to fully comply with marketplace listing requirements and meet basic corporate governance standards.
+Generally speaking, we refrain from making recommendations on the basis of governance standards (e.g., board independence, committee membership and structure, meeting attendance, etc.) during the one-year period following an IPO.

-However, some cases warrant shareholder action against the board of a company that have completed an IPO or spin-off within the past year.
+However, some cases warrant shareholder action against the board of a company that have completed an IPO, spin-off, or direct listing within the past year.
 When evaluating companies that have recently gone public, Glass Lewis will review the terms of the applicable governing documents in order to determine whether shareholder rights are being severely restricted indefinitely.
 We believe boards that approve highly restrictive governing documents have demonstrated that they may subvert shareholder interests following the IPO.
 In conducting this evaluation, Glass Lewis will consider:

 - 1. The adoption of anti-takeover provisions such as a poison pill or classified board - 2.
 Supermajority vote requirements to amend governing documents - 3.
 The presence of exclusive forum or fee-shifting provisions - 4.
 Whether shareholders can call special meetings or act by written consent - 5.
 The voting standard provided for the election of directors - 6.
 The ability of shareholders to remove directors without cause - 7.
-The presence of evergreen provisions in the Company's equity compensation arrangements

-8. The presence of a dual-class share structure which does not afford common shareholders voting power that is aligned with their economic interest
+The presence of evergreen provisions in the company's equity compensation arrangements - 8.
+The presence of a multi-class share structure which does not afford common shareholders voting power that is aligned with their economic interest